 The applicant must submit the following documents to the Chief Driver's License Examiner:

-- If changing the name, an original or file stamped copy of the name change order;
+- To change the name, an original or file stamped copy of the name change order;

-- If changing the gender by medical declaration, the applicant must submit each of the following:
+- To change the gender by medical declaration, the applicant must submit each of the following:

 - A letter from the applicant requesting a change of gender.
 The letter must include the applicant's current full legal name, residential address, phone number, email address, and the requested gender marker.